zitadel/zitadel/docs/docs/self-hosting/manage/updating_scaling.md

 ## Updating ZITADEL

-When updating ZITADEL, the setup job takes care of database migrations.
+When want to deploy a new ZITADEL version, the new versions setup phase takes care of database migrations.
 You generally want to run the job in a controlled manner, so multiple executions don’t interfere with each other.
-Also, after the setup is done, rolling out a new ZITADEL version is much faster when the runtime processes are just executed with zitadel start.
+Also, after the setup is done, rolling out a new ZITADEL version is much faster when the runtime processes are just executed with `zitadel start`.

 ## Separating Init and Setup from the Runtime

-If you use the [official ZITADEL Helm chart](/docs/self-hosting/deploy/kubernetes), then you can stop reading now, as the init and setup phases are already separated and executed in dedicated Kubernetes Jobs.
+If you use the [official ZITADEL Helm chart](/docs/self-hosting/deploy/kubernetes), then you can stop reading now.
+The init and setup phases are already separated and executed in dedicated Kubernetes Jobs.
 If you use another orchestrator and want to separate the phases yourself, you should know what happens during these phases.